 Can I change my meal plan?
 All residents can change meal plans within the first week of classes only.
 After the first week of classes, meal plans cannot be changed.
 Changes can be completed on Web Services or by contacting the Student Life or Student Services office.

 How do I sign up to live on campus?
-Approximately one week after the admissions office has received your housing and tuition deposits, you will receive a confirmation in the mail indicating what SOAR session you have signed up for and what forms are still required by the college.
+Approximately one week after the admissions office has received your housing and tuition deposits, you will receive a confirmation via email indicating what SOAR session you have signed up for and what forms are still required by the college.
 Please read the Housing Contract very carefully to fully understand the Terms and Conditions.
 You may find these forms on LyndonState.edu/StudentLife.

 When will I know where I’ll be living?
 What’s my address and phone number?
 If your application and contract was received by June 22, your housing assignment will be posted online no later than July 1st (LyndonState.edu/StudentLife).
 The information provided will include the residence hall and room number to which you have been assigned.
 The information will also include the name and phone number of your future roommate(s), if applicable.

 Can I change my room assignment?
 No room changes are allowed for the first 14 days of each semester.
 This is to allow the Residential Life Office time to confirm who has moved in and who has not and to ensure the security of the residents.
 However, if at any time in the year you believe a room change is necessary, please talk with your Residence Hall Director.